erikgraa/azure-local-endpoints/README.md

 # Azure Local Endpoints Codified as JSON

 This PowerShell script enumerates the list of required firewall endpoints/URLs for Azure Local from Microsoft documentation.
-Two JSON files are created per region - one readable/prettified and one compressed.
+Two JSON files are created per region - one readable/prettified, and one compressed.

 ## 🗺️ Regions and endpoints
+The current regions supporting Azure Local along with the number of required endpoints to open are documented in the table below

 |Region|Updated by Microsoft|Endpoint count|Arc gateway supported endpoints|
 | :--- | --- | --- | --- |